 - Take a step back from a sales role.
 Towards the end of the year, which is often an especially busy time for healthcare professionals in both their work and personal lives, referral sources don’t typically appreciate being the target of a sales pitch.
 Try to get in the spirit of season by finding opportunities to demonstrate giving, helping, and community support.
 Stay in the relationship-building zone, and avoid giving a sales pitch.
 Identify what case managers, and other referral sources, need from you and be the solution.
 Doing so will likely pay off in the form of referrals in the new year.

-With the need for in-home care growing by the day and caregiver shortages continuing to be an issue, making time to build strong relationships with case managers in your area is more important than ever.
-These tips, along with the marketing expertise from corecubed, can help enhance your communication and position your agency as a leading provider in your community.
+With the need for in-home care growing by the day and caregiver shortages continuing to be an issue, making time to build strong case manager relationships in your area is more important than ever.
+These tips, along with other senior living marketing ideas from corecubed, can help enhance your communication and position your agency as a leading provider in your community.
 Contact our team today to learn more about home care consulting, sales training, and our full suite of marketing services.
 And meet us at the 2021 Private Duty National Conference & Expo for a presentation on Closing Business Starts with Call #1.